PluribusDigital/open-fda/README.md

 ### Collaboration Tools
 * **Trello**: backlog/tasking.
 * **Slack**: corporate chat tool, integrated with GitHub, Trello, CircleCI, New Relic, etc. for unified notifications.

+### More...
+We have placed all associated documentation within the `/doc/` directory.

 ## Technical Solution